-Julius Meinl II revolutionizes coffee roasting by means of a process he had developed himself.
-In this process the beans no longer came into contact with fuel gases and for the first time were free of any aftertaste, while the full aroma was retained.
+Julius Meinl II revolutionizes coffee roasting with a process he himself developed.
+In this process the beans no longer came into contact with coal gases.

-The company headquarters are relocated to what is now called Julius Meinl Gasse (the road was named after Julius Meinl II in1954) in Vienna's 16th district, where it has remained to this day.
+The company headquarters are relocated to what is now called Julius Meinl Gasse (the road was later named after Julius Meinl II in 1954) in

-Julius Meinl is the largest coffee roaster in the Austro-Hungarian Empire and also the largest importer of coffee and tea in an economic area of 60 million inhabitants.
+Julius Meinl is the largest coffee roaster in the Austro- Hungarian Empire, and also the largest importer of coffee and tea in Central Europe, an

-The graphic designer Joseph Binder creates the Meinl Mohr, which becomes its trade mark for coffee and later the company’s trademark.
+Graphic designer Joseph Binder creates the Meinl Mohr, which becomes an icon for Meinl coffee and later the company’s trademark.

-The Julius Meinl flagship store at the address Graben 19 in Vienna opens and until today has remained the number one location for high-class delicacies in Vienna.
+The Julius Meinl flagship store at Graben 19 in Vienna opens and remains the number one location for premium fine foods in Vienna to this

-To mark the 100th anniversary of the company, the jubilee blend is launched.
+To celebrate the 100th anniversary of our company, the Jubilee coffee blend is launched.

-The strong focus on its core business and international expansion leads Julius Meinl coffee to become well-known beyond Austrian borders.
-The first Meinl coffee house in Chicago is opened.
+Focusing on our core coffee business and international expansion, Julius Meinl coffee becomes well-known beyond Austria’s borders.
+A Julius Meinl coffee house in Chicago opens.

-The Italian star designer Matteo Thun carries out a relaunch of the logo and develops a new, trendy cup design.
+Italian star designer Matteo Thun relaunches the Meinl logo and develops a new, trendy cup design.

-During the EURO 2008 football championship, Julius Meinl sets up the largest coffee house in the world in the square between the Natural History and Art History Museums.
-In the same year, the Julius Meinl capsule system is launched.
+Julius Meinl builds the largest coffee house in the world between the Natural History and History of Art Museums on Vienna’s Ringstrasse during the 2008

-1862, Meinl’s premium coffee, is relaunched for the restaurant trade.
-It is characterised by its extraordinary taste, special design and the state of the art technology used in its manufacturing.
+Julius Meinl’s 1862 PREMIUM coffee is launched for the restaurant trade.
+It is characterized by its extraordinary taste, unique design and state of the art

-The trendy new retail packaging designed by Matteo Thun is launched.
-In the same year, the new 1kg product Espresso Wiener Art is launched.
+Trendy new retail packaging designed by Matteo Thun is launched.